Archive for category Java

 }

-Finally, here is the code to update your Twitter status using the new credentials:
+And here is the amended code which allows to update your Twitter status:

 import twitter4j.Twitter;